Deceptive Sequential Decision-Making via Regularized Policy Optimization: Numerical Results

 \subsubsection{Equivocal Deception}

 From Definition~\ref{def:equivocal_deception}, a policy that is equivocal deceptive seeks to lead an adversary to a belief that two states are equally likely to be goal states.
-In this example, we seek to lead an adversary to infer that \texttt{Agent0} and \texttt{Agent1} are equally important.
-To achieve this, we aim to manipulate the occupancy measure $\{x(s,a)\}_{s\in\mathcal{S},a\in \mathcal{A}}$ to influence the metric~$L^i$ so that~$L^i$ of \texttt{Agent0} and \texttt{Agent1} have similar values.
+In the context of MTD, we seek to lead an adversary to infer that the real agent(s) and the target decoy agent(s) are equally important.
+To verify this goal, we consider 2 scenarios with different ratios of real and decoy agents, where we have one real and one target decoy agents in scenario 1, and one real and two target decoy agents in scenario 2.
+To achieve equivocal deception, we aim to manipulate the occupancy measure $\{x(s,a)\}_{s\in\mathcal{S},a\in \mathcal{A}}$ to influence the metric~$L^i$ so that~$L^i$ of the real and target decoy agents have similar values.

-The third row of Figure~\ref{fig:opre_deceptiveness} shows that this goal is achieved with larger values of~$\beta$.
-With~$\beta\geq300$, the likelihoods of \texttt{Agent0} and \texttt{Agent1} are closely aligned under all three types of IRL, while the other two decoy agents remain unimportant.
-Notably, the likelihoods of \texttt{Agent0} and \texttt{Agent1} estimated by Deep IRL are indistinguishable with~$\beta \geq 300$.
-This setup provides equivocal deception by deceiving an adversary into believing there is no difference in importance between \texttt{Agent0} and \texttt{Agent1}.
+Figure~\ref{fig:equivocal} shows that equivocal deception is achieved with larger values of~$\beta$.
+While Apprenticeship learning and MaxEnt IRL shows some fluctuation in their estimation, in general, with~$\beta\geq50$, the likelihoods of the real agent and all of the target decoy agent(s) are closely aligned, while the other decoy agents remain unimportant.
+Table~\ref{tab:equivocal} shows that the adversary attacks the real agent less often with $\beta\geq 50$ compared to the case with no deception, resulting in a decrease in the adversary's utility.
+This setup provides equivocal deception by deceiving an adversary into believing there is no difference in importance between the real and the target decoy agents.